Routing

 Use the notes

-field to pass important info like gate codes, contact phone, or order details.
+field to pass important information to drivers like gate codes, contact phone, or order details.
 Samsara does not have a concept of an Order and instead you can add any order details to the free-form notes section of each stop.

 {